vsajip/libgourou/README.md

   * Remove DRM : _removeDRM()_
   * Return loaned book : _returnLoan()_

-You can import configuration from (at least) :
+You can import configuration from (at least):

   * Kobo device    : .adept/device.xml, .adept/devicesalt  and .adept/activation.xml
   * Bookeen device : .adobe-digital-editions/device.xml, root/devkey.bin and .adobe-digital-editions/activation.xml

 Or create a new one.
-Be careful : there is a limited number of devices that can be created bye one account.
+Be careful: there is a limited number of devices that can be created by one account.

-ePub are encrypted using a shared key : one account / multiple devices, so you can create and register a device into your computer and read downloaded (and encrypted) ePub file with your eReader configured using the same AdobeID account.
+ePub are encrypted using a shared key: one account / multiple devices, so you can create and register a device into your computer and read downloaded (and encrypted) ePub file with your eReader configured using the same AdobeID account.

-For those who wants to remove DRM without adept_remove, you can export your private key and import it within [Calibre](https://calibre-ebook.com/) an its DeDRM plugin.
+For those who want to remove DRM without adept_remove, you can export your private key and import it within [Calibre](https://calibre-ebook.com/) an its DeDRM plugin.

 Dependencies
 ------------

-For libgourou :
+For libgourou:

 _externals_ :

   * libpugixml

-_internals_ :
+_internals_:

   * uPDFParser

-For utils :
+For utils:

   * libcurl
   * OpenSSL